 That the processing of establishing such a district pursuant to uniform general law be fair and based only on factors material to managing and financing the service-delivery function of the district, so that any matter concerning permitting or planning of the development is not material or relevant.

 See similar language in the expression of legislative intent and purpose in §190.002(3), F.S.

-In other words, the law of Florida preempts to the County (& State) all decisions concerning whether there ought to be a development, and related to permitting, planning, and land development regulation of a community development.
+In other words, the law of Florida preempts to the County (and State) all decisions concerning whether there ought to be a development and related permitting, planning and land development regulation of a community development.

 The preemption section, §190.004(3), F.S., directly and specifically requires that the district's activity shall not be inconsistent with the County decisions about development and land use.
-This provision also makes clear the establishment of the district "....as provided in this act, is not a development order within the meaning of Chapter 380."
-Additionally, it provides that all governmental (state, county, & local) planning, environmental, and land development laws, regulations, and ordinances apply to the development of the land regardless of whether or not there is a district.
+This provision also makes clear the establishment of the district "as provided in this act is not a development order within the meaning of Chapter 380."
+It also provides that all governmental, including county, planning, environmental and land development laws, regulations, and ordinances apply to the development of the land regardless of whether a district is there or not.

-Moreover, the board of supervisors of the district shall affirmatively exercise all of their special powers (roads, water, sewer, drainage, street lights, mosquito control, recreation, parks, etc.) "....subject to the regulatory jurisdiction and permitting authority of all applicable governmental bodies, agencies and special districts having authority with respect to any area included...." within the boundary of the district. §190.012, F.S.
+Moreover, the board of supervisors of the district shall affirmatively exercise all of their special powers (roads, water, sewer, drainage, street lights, mosquito control, recreation, parks, etc.) "subject to the regulatory jurisdiction and permitting authority of all applicable governmental bodies, agencies and special districts having authority with respect to any area included" within the boundary of the district. §190.012, F.S.

-Q: IS THERE ANYTHING THAT MUST BE "PROVED UP", OR ARE THERE ANY CRITERIA OR REGULATORY STANDARDS THAT MUST BE "MET" AND "PROVED", BEFORE A COMMUNITY DEVELOPMENT DISTRICT IS ESTABLISHED?
+a.
+IS THERE ANYTHING THAT HAS TO BE "PROVED UP" OR ARE THERE ANY REGULATORY STANDARDS OR CRITERIA THAT MUST BE "MET" AND "PROVED" BEFORE A COMMUNITY DEVELOPMENT DISTRICT IS ESTABLISHED?